aa4cc/The-Frenkel-Kontorova-laboratory-model/docs/bill-of-materials.md

 ---
 layout: page
-title: Bill of Materials (site under construction)
+title: Bill of Materials (under construction)
 ---
 The bill of materials is for $N$ (25) pendulum segments and 2 motors.